Forest fibers

 NO SMOOTH CRIMINAL

-To avoid these risks, we produce all our viscose in Europe, which enforces the world's strictest environmental regulations.
-This decision ensures rigorous control at every production stage, from tree to final garment.
+To eliminate these risks, we manufacture all our viscose exclusively in Europe, under the world’s most stringent environmental regulations.
+This ensures rigorous oversight at every stage of production, from forest to final garment.